asreview/asreview/docs/source/guides/sim_overview.rst

 ASReview provides an extensive simulation interface via the command line.
-An overview of the options are found on the :ref:`ASReview command line interface for simulation <cli:Simulate>` page.
+An overview of the options are found on the :ref:`ASReview command line interface for simulation <API/cli:Simulate>` page.
 This section highlights some of the more often used options here.
 When no additional arguments are specified in the ``asreview simulate`` command, default settings are used.